ShortifyURL/ShortifyURL/README.md

 #ShortifyURL

-> Not Like Your Average URL Shortner. - Aditya
+> Not Like Your Average URL Shortner.
+>                         - @AdityaTD

 ####An Open Source URL Shortner developed for the community, by the community.
 ----------